- What is dynamic pricing?

-Price is one of the major decisive factors both in retail and e‑commerce.
+Obviously, price is one of the major deciding factors in retail and e-commerce.
 Online trade encouraged people to browse different offers to find the best (cheapest) one.
 This doesn’t mean that only a store with the lowest prices can thrive in this sector.
 Other elements, like additional services (e.g., express delivery), reputation, and customer experience, also matter.
 However, it is beyond doubt that you need to offer attractive prices if you want to grow your business and increase sales.

-Today, static pricing techniques like, for example, cost-plus pricing is no longer sufficient.
+Today, static pricing techniques like, for example, cost-plus pricing are no longer sufficient.
 Plus, the price levels are no longer constant.
-It can change by the hour with thousands of stores and millions of products.
+With thousands of stores and millions of products, it can change by the hour.
 This means that you need an intelligent way of setting and optimizing prices in your online business.
 And dynamic pricing solution is by far the best way to get there.
-What do you need to know about this solution?
+So what do you need to know about this solution?

 What is dynamic pricing?

 Let’s use a quick example to show you how dynamic price works.
-Take a look at these listings:
+First, take a look at these listings:

-In the initial situation, our hypothetical store had the most expensive offer and landed in the fifth position – not the best place to be.
+Initially, our hypothetical store had the most expensive offer and landed in the fifth position – not the best place to be.
 If you look at other prices, you’ll see that the actual difference between our current offer and the cheapest one is just 2.01 EUR.
 Concerning a product worth 500 EUR, that’s nothing.
-But such a seemingly insignificant change can move from the fifth position to the first one.
+But such a seemingly insignificant change can result in moving from the fifth position to the first one.
 And, of course, the first position gives you much better visibility, so you will likely close more deals, even though you’ll make slightly less on each TV sold.

 Thanks to dynamic pricing algorithms, such changes can happen automatically.
 You don’t have to track price fluctuations at your competitors’ stores; the algorithm does that for you.
 As a result, you can make significantly more money because your offer is always at the top.

 Now, let’s say two words about these predefined rules.
-The dynamic pricing algorithm will never apply detrimental changes to your profit.
-You can set a minimal profit margin to make so that the price doesn’t go too low.
+First, the dynamic pricing algorithm will never apply changes that are detrimental to your profit.
+You can set a minimal profit margin, so the price doesn’t go too low.
 Moreover, you can add more such rules, e.g., focusing on a specific sales channel.
 If you want to keep good visibility in Google Shopping, you can decide for your offer to stay in the top 3 cheapest offers in a particular product category in this channel.

 But dynamic pricing isn’t limited just to e-commerce.
 You can see real-life examples of this strategy in several market sectors.

-Everyone who has tried to book a flight knows there can be substantial ticket price differences for the same flight, and they can change several times a day!
+Everyone who has ever tried to book a plane knows that there can be substantial ticket price differences for the same flight, and they can change several times a day!
 How is that possible?
 Because of the dynamic pricing algorithms.
 They track consumer demand for specific flights.
-The more people are interested in purchasing a ticket, the higher the price.
-It works the same in the accommodation sector.
-Visit the same offer on Airbnb or Booking.com twice, and most likely, the second offer will be higher than the first one.
+The more people are interested in purchasing an airline ticket, the higher the price.
+It works the same in the hotel industry.
+Visit the same offer on Airbnb or Booking.com twice, and the second offer will most likely be higher than the first one.

 You can also display dynamic prices in ads that you run online.
 Google Ads has this feature that enables users to show three different prices based on current circumstances: